 We believe that better design – of individual products and entire product life-cycles – will have the biggest impact on plastic pollution.
 If we’re going to make a change we need to reject single-use items and move toward a circular economy.

 We created Light Soy to highlight the problem with single-use plastic, the impact design can have on people and the planet, and to inspire and support solutions to our global plastic problem.
-As members of 1% for the Planet, one percent of our revenue goes to nonprofit organisations protecting the oceans and preventing plastic pollution.
+We have committed to removing 3 kilograms of ocean-bound plastic from the environment for every Light Soy lamp sold.